Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 LIFESCI 3RP3, 4A03, 3EP3, 4EP6A/B, 4B09A/B, 4C12A/B and 4D15A/B will fulfill your course list requirement for Course List C.

-Effective September 2024, units from LIFESCI 4A03, 4EP6 A/B, 4B09 A/B, 4C12 A/B and 4D15 A/B can alternatively/additionally fulfill your course list requirement for Course List E.
+For students who entered a Life Sciences program in September 2024, units from LIFESCI 4A03, 4EP6 A/B, 4B09 A/B, 4C12 A/B and 4D15 A/B can alternatively/additionally fulfill your course list requirement for Course List E.

 For students who entered a Life Sciences Program 2023 or prior, should you wish to use a thesis or independent project course to fulfill Course List E, please indicate this when completing your Ballot Process survey or email sis@mcmaster.ca.
 An advisement report exception will be needed for units to be applied correctly.